Vaccination Requirement and Recommended Immunizations

-State law (Senate Bill 1107) requires that all new students entering a public, private, or independent institution of higher education in Texas beginning in January 2012 must provide proof of immunization for bacterial meningitis.
+Effective Jan.
+1, 2014, state law (Senate Bill 62) requires that students up to age 21 entering a public, private, or independent institution of higher education in Texas provide proof of immunization for bacterial meningitis.
 The vaccination or booster dose must have been received during the five years prior to enrollment and at least ten days before the start of classes.
 Students who have been previously enrolled at Texas State, and are enrolling following a break in enrollment of at least one fall or spring semester will be subject to the vaccination requirement.
 Students transferring from another institution of higher education will also be subject to the vaccination requirement.Texas State requires you to meet this requirement before you will be allowed to register for classes.

 Exceptions to Vaccination Requirement